edgedb/easy-edgedb/README.md

 # Chapter 6 - Still no escape

->Jonathan can't move and the women vampires are next to him.
+>The women vampires are next to Jonathan and he can't move.
 Suddenly, Dracula runs into the room and tells the women to leave: "You can have him later, but not tonight!"
 The women listen to him.
 Jonathan wakes up in his bed and it feels like a bad dream...but he sees that somebody folded his clothes, and he knows it was not just a dream.
 The castle has some visitors from Slovakia the next day, so Jonathan has an idea.
 He writes two letters, one to Mina and one to his boss.
 He gives the visitors some money and asks them to send the letters.
-But Dracula finds the letters, and burns them in front of Jonathan.
+But Dracula finds the letters, and is angry.
+He burns them in front of Jonathan and tells him not to do that again.
 Jonathan is still stuck in the castle, and Dracula knows that Jonathan tried to trick him.

 ## Filtering on sets when doing an insert